flamerecca/yii2-gitbook-cookbook/security-rbac.md

 }
 ```

-In the above`createPermission()`and`createRole()`are creating new hierarchy objects but not yet saving them.
+上面的`createPermission()`和`createRole()`are creating new hierarchy objects but not yet saving them.
 In order to save them`add()`should be called.`addChild()`method is used to connect child object to their parents.
 When called this method saves connections immediately.

-> Note: It doesn't matter which backend you're using: PHP files or database.
+> 備註：It doesn't matter which backend you're using: PHP files or database.
 Authentication manager exposes exactly the same methods so hierarchy is built using exactly the same code.

 In case your application isn't using database at all or you don't want to use migrations, you can do the same in a console command.
 For basic project template that would be`commands\RbacController.php`: